 In 2011, Scott opened his first restaurant Estelle Bar Kitchen, in Melbourne’s north.
 The restaurant received great critical acclaim was awarded one chef’s hat in The Age Good Food Guide.
 Estelle Bar Kitchen grew in popularity, and Scott also acquired an adjacent property, splitting the business in two in 2015 to create Estelle Bistro and ESP (Estelle by Scott Pickett).
 This unique set-up allowed Scott to demonstrate the diversity of his skills, from informal bistro to elegant fine dining.
 Each location demonstrated the core values of Scott’s cooking identity: a warm-hearted, produce-loving, country boy with an obsessive dedication to excellence.

-Scott opened Saint Crispin in Collingwood in 2013.
+Scott opened Saint Crispin in Collingwood from 2013-19.
 The restaurant opened to immediate acclaim, with the Age Good Food Guide awarding two chefs hats in its first year.
 Pickett’s Deli & Rotisserie followed in 2016.
 Located in the iconic Queen Victoria Market, the deli showcases an approachable menu that’s all about good food without fuss.

 In 2018, Scott opened Matilda 159 Domain in South Yarra.
 Named after his daughter, Matilda, it is a visual and sensory journey, and a true labour of love for Scott.
 The kitchen is fuelled by open fire and hot coals, delivering great food, strong design and a feeling of comfort and warmth.

 Scott is a published author and in 2014 he released his part autobiography-part cookbook ‘A Cook’s Story’.
 The book offers insights into the workings of some of the most impressive and demanding kitchens in the world and tells the story of Scott’s own journey to become a lauded Chef.
-His second book is due to be released in 2019.
+His second book, A Marriage of Flavours was released by Penguin in 2019.